 - Pharmacy or Big Box Store

-The simplest method and the method I suggest doing if you're just starting to use film is to mail your film to a lab to be processed and scanned.
-A drawback to this is that it becomes really expensive if you are consistently shooting film.
+The simplest option and the method I suggest doing if you are just starting to use film is to send off your film to a photo lab to be processed and scanned.
+A drawback to this is that it can become pricey if you are frequently shooting film.

-So long as you're shooting a moderate to high-volume of film, there are a few activities that you are capable of doing to decrease your costs.
+So long as you are going through a moderate to high volume of film, there are two things that can be done to reduce your costs.

 Bulk Loading Film

-Certainly one of the common options to get a better price on film is to buy a roll of 100' of film and manually load it into canisters yourself.
+Among the ideal methods to save some money on film is to buy a roll of 100 feet of film and manually load canisters yourself.

-Keep in mind that you're only going to be able to get bulk rolls of black and white film.
-This is in part because black and white film is easier and more affordable to process yourself.
+Bear in mind that you are going to be limited to 100 foot rolls of black & white film.
+This is in part because black and white film is a lot easier and more cost-effective to develop yourself.

 Home Developing and Scanning

-You can easily process and digitize film yourself.
-It's a very good option to reduce costs so that you can use more film with your Praktica Super TL.
+Any film can be developed at home.
+It is a smart method to lower your costs so that you can use more film with your Praktica Super TL.

-Black & white film is significantly easier to develop.
-Chemical temperature and development times are not as important to get correct with black & white film as time and temperatures are for transparency or color negative.
+Black & white film is by far the least difficult to develop at home.
+Developer temperature and time are both not as critical to get correct with black & white film as temperatures and time are for color negative or slide film.